Southern Plains Annual Mix (2026)

-This mix was developed with Northeast Oklahoma’s ecosystem in mind, but contains native plants found in Oklahoma and the broader Southern plains region.
-These seeds are relatively easy to grow, and will give you months of color.
+This mix was developed with Northeast Oklahoma’s ecosystem in mind, and contains native plants found in Oklahoma and the broader Southern plains region.
+These seeds are easy to grow, and will give you months of color.

 - All residents of this seed mix prefer full sun, in well draining soil.